kolmioo/K-Botter/README.md

 ![image](https://github.com/kolmioo/K-Botter/assets/77176084/a49901b3-fffb-4573-a1b2-89296499affd)

 K-Botter is a fast kahoot botter with an easy to use interface.
-THIS PROGRAM IS INTENDED FOR EDUCATIONAL PURPOSES ONLY.
+DISCLAIMER: THIS PROGRAM IS INTENDED FOR EDUCATIONAL PURPOSES ONLY!

 [Installation](#Installation)    |    [Usage](#Usage)    |   [Contributing](#Contributing)